edithatogo/mars/README.md

 ## Documentation

-The pymars project uses a multi-branch documentation approach:
+The mars project uses a multi-branch documentation approach:

 - **Code Documentation**: API and development documentation is available in the [docs branch](https://github.com/edithatogo/mars/tree/docs)
-- **Research Paper**: The academic paper describing pymars is available in the [paper branch](https://github.com/edithatogo/mars/tree/paper)
+- **Research Paper**: The academic paper describing mars is available in the [paper branch](https://github.com/edithatogo/mars/tree/paper)

 For usage examples and tutorials, check the [examples directory](examples/) in this main branch.

 ## Contributing